tiffanyriley/MOD3-Project/README.md

 ## Introduction

 SheBrews Teas is an e-commerce platform dedicated to providing a curated selection of health-enhancing herbal teas.
-We offer a wide range of handcrafted blends made from the finest organic ingredients, each designed to promote wellness and delight your taste buds.
+Born out of a love for fresh, vibrant herbal teas, wgie offer a wide range of handcrafted blends made from the finest organic ingredients, each designed to promote wellness and delight your taste buds.

 ## Features